sudorandom/kmcd.dev/content/posts/2024/http1.0-from-scratch/index.md

 draft: true
 ---

+TODO: Add more links to specification sections and callbacks to the previous article.

 ## Introduction
 In our previous exploration, we delved into the simplicity of [HTTP/0.9](/posts/http0.9-from-scratch), a protocol that served as the web's initial backbone.
 However, as the internet evolved, so did its needs.
 Enter HTTP/1.0, a landmark version released in 1996 that laid the groundwork for the web we know today.

 HTTP/1.0 was a game-changer, introducing features that revolutionized web communication:

 - **Headers:** Metadata that added context and control to requests and responses.
-- **HTTP Methods:** A diverse set of actions (GET, POST, HEAD, etc.) beyond simple retrieval.
+- **Methods:** A diverse set of actions (POST, HEAD, PUT, DELETE, etc.) beyond just retrieving documents.
-- **Status Codes:** Clear signals about the outcome of requests, paving the way for error handling.
+- **Status Codes:** Clear signals about the outcome of requests, paving the way for better error handling and redirection.
-- **Content Negotiation:** The ability to request specific formats or languages for content.
+- **Content Negotiation:** The ability to request specific formats, encoding or languages for content.

 In this article, we'll journey through the intricacies of HTTP/1.0 and craft a simple Go server that speaks this influential protocol.